I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 They are laws.

-Here's what you have to understand that all this is, all this is, Jan.
+Here's what you have to understand: that all this is, all this is, Jan.

-And it's it's delivered, by the way, in the kind of language that's designed to please the little guy.
+And it's delivered, by the way, in the kind of language that's designed to please the little guy.

 These people, these companies are cheating America.